drozzy/drozzy.github.com/_posts/2014-01-14-natural-selection-is-not-evolution.md

 Conclusion
 ==========
-Sometimes, when not clear about the definition of a certain term, it helps to contrast it with another.
-In doing so you will often find a certain relation between the two.
+Sometimes, when we are not clear about the definitions of certain terms it helps to contrasts them each other.
+In doing so you will often find straightforward relations.
 Just so with *Evolution*, which can be simply defined as *Natural Selection* acting in a particular real (and sometimes not) world scenario.

 Lastly, I would like to recommend that you read the Preface to the Fisher's 1930 work *The genetical theory of natural selection*.